UK-IPOP/drug-extraction/cli/README.md

 This application has two commands: `interactive` and `search`.
 Both of these commands have the same underlying functionality, the latter allows you to pass command-line arguments and is better suited to automated processing or advanced users while the former allows interactive declaration of the same configuration options and is better for new or first time users.

+API documentation for the library can be found on [docs.rs](https://docs.rs/crate/drug-extraction-cli/latest).

 ### Interactive

 This will present you with a series of prompts to help you select correct options.
 Highly recommended for new users or one-off runs.